 He noted that in 2017, Pipestone completed 23 research trials led by research Director Dr. Scott Dee.
 Trials focus on a range of issues from genetics, animal health products, management and production practices, and biosecurity.

-As the Pipestone System grew, the team recognized other areas of expertise that could be helpful to independent producers with the Pipestone Grow Finish programs.
+As the Pipestone Management grew, the team recognized other areas of expertise that could be helpful to independent producers with the Pipestone Grow Finish programs.

 “We’ve continued to evolve providing shareholders who need or want expertise with nutritional services, production management services, recordkeeping and information services as well as veterinary services,” said Dr. Kerkaert.
 “These are all offerings that producers have the option to utilize, so they can focus on continuing to be the most competitive pig producers they can.”